 Importantly, however, training alone is not enough.
 In fact, training without opportunities for advancement can actually increase turnover.
 If you’re teaching your officers new skills without giving them opportunities to use those skills, then all you’re doing is training your competitors’ employees for them.

-Start out in the interview process with a clear roadmap for advancement, and check in with your officers consistently to help them continue to move along that path.
+Start out in the interview process with a clear roadmap for advancement and career growth, and check in with your officers consistently to help them continue to move along that path.

 “It’s not just the initial interview… you have to have a follow-up process.
 Because if you don’t have a good operations manager, you don’t have a good field supervisor that doesn’t check in with the guy, that’s why these guys get discouraged,” I told Johnny.